 They also create nesting tunnels in the ground.
 This burrowing activity helps aerate the soil, allowing for nutrients and water to easily pass through, improving soil health.

 Yes, ground bees are excellent pollinators.
 At the start of early spring, these six-legged creatures become active.
 They love pollinating spring flowers.
 This habit enhances the ecosystem and improves crops.

 Should You Kill Ground Bees?

 As these bees are excellent pollinators and help in the ecosystem, it is best NOT to kill these ground bees.

-They seldom sting and as long as you leave them alone, would cause you no harm.
+They seldom sting, and as long as you leave them alone, they will cause you no harm.
 So, there’s really no need to kill them.
 Besides, if you really need to get rid of these bees, there are other ways besides killing them.

 How do you get rid of the bees that live in the ground?